nakamurau1/code-to-clipboard/README.md

 ### Copy Code from Current Tab

-1. Open a text file in the editor
+1. Open a text file in the editor.
-2. Right-click on the editor or the tab title
+2. Right-click on the editor or the tab title.
-3. Select "Copy Code from Current Tab to Clipboard" from the context menu
+3. Select "Copy Code from Current Tab to Clipboard" from the context menu.
-4. The code from the current text file tab will be copied to the clipboard
+4. The code from the current text file tab will be copied to the clipboard.

 ### Copy Code from All Open Tabs

-1. Right-click on any text file tab or in the editor
+1. Right-click on any text file tab or in the editor.
-2. Select "Copy Code from All Open Tabs to Clipboard" from the context menu
+2. Select "Copy Code from All Open Tabs to Clipboard" from the context menu.
-3. The code from all open text file tabs will be copied to the clipboard
+3. The code from all open text file tabs will be copied to the clipboard.

 ### Copy Code from a Directory

-1. Right-click on a directory in the explorer
+1. Right-click on a directory in the explorer.
-2. Select "Copy Directory Code to Clipboard" from the context menu
+2. Select "Copy Directory Code to Clipboard" from the context menu.
-3. The code from all text files in the selected directory and its subdirectories will be copied to the clipboard, along with the directory structure
+3. The code from all text files in the selected directory and its subdirectories will be copied to the clipboard, along with the directory structure.
-4. Files specified in `.gitignore` files will be excluded from the copied code
+4. Files specified in `.gitignore` files will be excluded from the copied code.
-5. Files matching the user-specified exclude patterns will be excluded from the copied code
+5. Files matching the user-specified exclude patterns will be excluded from the copied code.

+### Copy Directory Tree

+1. Right-click on a directory in the explorer.
+2. Select "Copy Directory Tree to Clipboard" from the context menu.
+3. The directory structure of the selected directory will be copied to the clipboard without file contents.

 ## Clipboard Format

+### For Code and Directory Structure:

 The code is copied to the clipboard in the following format: